zkSNACKs/zIPs/README.md

 ### Bitcoin Only

 - We all hate wasting our time
-- Cryptocurrency is the future
+- Bitcoin is the future
 - Good money drives out bad money

 As long as Bitcoin is the largest cryptocurrency, dealing with altcoins is a likely way to end up on the wrong side of history.
 As of 2022, altcoins are noise and Bitcoin is the signal.